 It started as a prepared meal service, but now it’s turned into one of Woodbury’s most beloved restaurants.
 Angela Verrastro began Angelina’s Kitchen in 2012, and the Italian eatery creates a family-focused environment, complete with Verrastro’s grandmother’s (named Angelina, the restaurant’s namesake) recipes.
 Classic Italian favorites like lasagna and bruschetta don the menu, and the eggplant Parmesan is a bestseller, along with the chicken soup, served with orzo pasta.
-Read more about Angelina’s Kitchen on page 24.
+Read more about Angelina’s Kitchen here.
 2170 Eagle Creek Lane; 651.998.0474

 Deemed a “special occasion destination,” the Lake Elmo Inn offers homecooked meals, Sunday brunches and an extravagant holiday menu that entices travelers from all over the region.
 Brunch is offered all year and features ice sculptures and white tablecloths.
 Christmastime calls for a surge of decorations and delectable meals, such as duck risotto.
 3442 Lake Elmo Ave.
 N., Lake Elmo; 651.777.8495